JayandhanSoruban/Resume-Retriever/README.md

 ```
 resume_matcher/
 ├── data/
-│   └── resumes/
+│   └── Resumes/
 │       ├── resume1.pdf
 │       ├── resume2.txt
 │       └── ...
 ```

-> ✅ This step will create a persistent vector store under the `data/vectorstore/` folder.
+> ✅ This step will create a persistent vector store under the `resume_matcher/vectorstore/` folder.

 ---

 Let me know if you also want to include instructions for running a search, deleting the vector store, or preventing duplicates.

+### ✅ Step 4: Reset Vector Store (Optional – Use With Caution)
+If you're planning to update the vector store with new or modified resumes, it's important to first delete the existing embeddings to prevent duplicates or inconsistencies.

+🔹 Command:
+bash

+python resume_matcher/vector_store/reset_vector_store.py

+⚠️ Caution: This will permanently delete all existing embeddings in the resume_matcher/vectorstore/ directory.
+✅ Run this only when you're adding or updating resumes.
+❌ Do not run this if you're only performing a search, as it will remove all existing vector data.

+After resetting, re-run Step 3 to embed the updated resumes.